Ahrefs vs Semrush — Which Should You Use?

 There’s also the option of creating a ‘custom’ Semrush plan — fees for this are negotiable, as are features.

-Ahrefs comes in 4 varieties:
+Ahrefs comes in 4 main varieties:

-• Lite: $99 per month
+• Lite: $129 per month

-• Standard: $199 per month
+• Standard: $249 per month

-• Advanced: $399 per month
+• Advanced: $449 per month

 If you pay upfront for a year, Ahrefs give you two months’ extra access for free.

-Ahrefs 2024 pricing plans
+Ahrefs pricing plans (April 2024)

 Ahrefs pricing plans

 There isn’t a free trial available for Ahrefs, but you can make use of a free cut-down version of the tool, Ahrefs Webmaster Tools.
-This gives you access limited access to Ahrefs’ domain analysis and site auditing features.
+This gives you limited access to Ahrefs’ domain analysis and site auditing features.

 In terms of which product is better value, this will depend in no small part on your business requirements (and budget).